Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/connection-string.md

 |--------|-------------|---------------|
 | `LogLevel` | Log level for driver logging. <br />Possible values:<br /> {0, 1, 2, 3, 4}<br /> meaning<br />{OFF, ERROR, WARNING, INFO, DEBUG}<br /> **Warning:** personal information can be logged by the driver when using the driver in **DEBUG** mode. | `1` (means ERROR)
 | `LogOutput` | Folder to store the log file | Windows: `%USERPROFILE%`, or if not available, `%HOMEDRIVE%%HOMEPATH%` <br /> macOS/Linux: `$HOME`, or if not available, use the field `pw_dir` from C++ function `getpwuid(getuid())` return value.

+### Environment Variables At Connection
+For setting up connection proxy properties, see [connection proxy guide.](connection-proxy-guide.md).

+#### AWS SDK Log Level
+AWS SDK Log Level can be set by envrionment variable `TS_AWS_LOG_LEVEL` to one of valid log level values: "FATAL", "ERROR", "WARN", "INFO", "DEBUG", "TRACE", and "OFF".
+If environment variable `TS_AWS_LOG_LEVEL` is not set, default log level `Warn` is used.

+Note that AWS SDK log level is separate from the Timestream ODBC driver log level, and setting one does not affect the other.

 ## Examples